 The College VOICE is the award-winning student newspaper of Mercer County Community College in New Jersey.
 The VOICE is published monthly during each semester with both print and online editions.
-The VOICE publishes 2,300 copies of each print edition and distributes them at more than 40 locations on two campuses and throughout the Mercer County Public Library system.
-The online edition averages 100 individual page reads per day and more than 3,000 reads per month.
+The VOICE publishes 1,500 copies of each print edition and distributes them at more than 40 locations on two campuses.
+The online edition averages 350 individual page reads per day and more than 8,000 reads per month.

-The VOICE is one of the highest rated and most award-winning student newspapers in the nation.
-After lying dormant for more than four years, The VOICE was revived in the spring of 2008 under the direction of Journalism Professor Holly Johnson who serves as the paper’s primary media adviser.
-Since 2008 the paper has won 18 awards from the New Jersey Press Association, two awards from the Associated Collegiate Press association, a College Media Association Apple Award and 23 different Mark of Excellence awards from the Society of Professional Journalists.
+The VOICE is one of the highest rated and most award-winning two-year college newspapers in the nation.
+After lying dormant for more than four years, The VOICE was revived in the spring of 2008 under the direction of English and New Media Professor Holly Johnson.
+In 2015 a second adviser, Dr. Matthew J. Kochis joined the advising team.
+The co-advisers work in tandem, teaching the basic skills of journalism and journalistic ethics to staffers and students in College journalism classes (not all staffers take Journalism; and Mercer student can write for The VOICE).
+In the past ten years The VOICE has won 68 awards from the New Jersey Press Association, two awards from the Associated Collegiate Press association, 2 College Media Association Apple Awards and 28 Mark of Excellence awards from the Society of Professional Journalists.

 In 2010 The VOICE won the highest national honor from the Society of Professional Journalists, the award for Best All-Around Non-Daily 2-year newspaper.
 In 2011 The VOICE received finalist honors for Region 1 in the Best All-Around Non-Daily category (in addition to six other awards).
-For 2011-2012 The VOICE also won six New Jersey Collegiate Press Association awards including the sweepstakes award for most wins overall in the two-year category.
+For 2016-2017 The VOICE also won 8 New Jersey Collegiate Press Association awards including the top honor of General Excellence in the two-year category.

-The VOICE has an Editorial Board currently made up of six student editors.
-Although staff sizes fluctuate from semester to semester, each issue showcases the work of fifteen to twenty student journalists.
+The VOICE has an Editorial Board currently made up of 4-6 student editors.
+Although staff sizes fluctuate from semester to semester, each issue showcases the work of ten to twenty student journalists.
 Recent Editors in Chief of The VOICE have transferred to Stanford University, Columbia University, Hampshire College, Emmerson and TCNJ.

 Mercer County Community College is located in central New Jersey, with two campuses, one in downtown Trenton and one in West Windsor.
 The college has an enrollment of more than 9,000 full and part-time students.
 There are more than 60 different degree programs including a newly formed degree in New Media.